Naranjito, Puerto Rico: Sports

 The Naranjito Changos, better known as Los Changos De Naranjito, are a professional male volleyball team based in Naranjito.
 The team is one of the most successful sports franchises in Puerto Rico.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-On November 4, 2008, Orlando Ortíz Chevres (of the New Progressive Party), won the elections.
+The current mayor of Naranjito is Orlando Ortiz Chevres, of the New Progressive Party (PNP).
+He was first elected at the 2008 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as District Senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Transportation

 There are 19 bridges in Naranjito.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Naranjito's flag consists of an orange flag crossed by two narrow green stripes close to the superior and inferior edges.
 The orange color in the flag symbolizes the town of Naranjito (little orange tree), while the green symbolizes its green mountains.